pedro-profile/pedro-profile/README.md

 I am currently on the process of building an application using <b>PHP, HTML, CSS and JavaScript</b>.
 <br>The URL is going to be <a href="#"> here </a> once ready.

-This way, if there is interest on my skills, and you wish to hire my services, you can judge my knowledge level, and we discuss technical aspects directly.
+This way, if there is interest on my skills, and you wish to hire my services, you can judge my knowledge level.
+And we discuss technical aspects directly.
 As proof i've done it myself.

 I made this video 🎥  https://youtu.be/xBdfI6vz1Lw  for another company, as a summary of my Professional Experiences.